 Direct sales produce a higher profit margin because the Company is able to sell its wine directly to consumers at retail prices rather than to distributors at free-on-board or "FOB" prices.
 Sales made directly to consumers at retail prices result in an increased profit margin equal to the difference between retail prices and distributor prices.
-For 2016 and 2015, direct sales contributed approximately 36% and 39% of the Company's net sales, respectively.
+For 2017 and 2016, direct sales contributed approximately 40% and 36% of the Company's net sales, respectively.

 Distributors and wine brokers - The Company uses both independent distributors and wine brokers primarily to market the Company's wines in specific targeted areas.
 Only those distributors and wine brokers who have demonstrated knowledge of and a proven ability to market premium, super premium, and ultra-premium wines are utilized.
 The Company's products are distributed in 49 states and the District of Columbia, and there are 5 non-domestic (export) customers.
-For 2016 and 2015, sales to distributors and wine brokers contributed approximately 64% and 61% of the Company's revenue from operations, respectively.
+For 2017 and 2016, sales to distributors and wine brokers contributed approximately 60% and 64% of the Company's revenue from operations, respectively.

 Tourists - Oregon wineries are a popular tourist destination with many bed & breakfasts, motels and fine restaurants available.
-The Willamette Valley, Oregon's leading wine region has almost 80% of the state's wineries and vineyards and is home to approximately 531 wineries.
+The Willamette Valley, Oregon's leading wine region has approximately 76% of the state's wineries and vineyards, is home to approximately 554 wineries and was selected by Wine Enthusiast Magazine as its 2016 Wine Region of the Year.
 An additional advantage for Willamette Valley wine tourism is the proximity of the wineries to Portland (Oregon's largest city and most popular destination).
 From Portland, tourists can visit the Willamette Valley winery of their choice in anywhere from a 45 minutes to a two hour drive.